We are delighted to announce the appointment of our new E3 Worker for East Antrim, Rebekah Ravey!

 E3 SCHOOLS WORKER for Fermanagh & Fivemiletown Full-time position

 E3 SCHOOLS WORKER for East Antrim Covers postcode area BT38-40 Part-time position (2.5 days pw)

-We are looking for a person to serve the local schools community by involvement in lessons, assemblies, SU groups; working alongside pupils and teachers and empowering local churches to engage more effectively in their schools.
+We are looking for persons to serve the local schools community by involvement in lessons, assemblies, SU groups; working alongside pupils and teachers and empowering local churches to engage more effectively in their schools.

 All applicants should be in full personal agreement with the Aims, Beliefs and Working Principles of Scripture Union.

 Contact Joanne Coulter for the relevant job description and application form.